Introduction

 - Customisable Scrum and Kanban boards

-- Advanced issue tracking and bug management
+- Advanced issue tracking and bug management features

-- Agile reporting and burndown charts
+- Agile reporting features and burndown charts

-- Extensive third-party integrations
+- A wide range of third-party integrations

-- On-premise and cloud-based options.
+- On-premise and cloud-based deployment options.

 Pros

-- Highly customisable for different workflows
+- High degree of customisability for different workflows and teams

-- Strong support for Agile methodologies
+- Exceptional support for Agile methodologies

 Cons

-- Can be complex to set up and configure
+- Configuration can be complex and time-consuming

-- Primarily focused on software development
+- Primarily oriented towards software development projects

 Pricing

-- Starts at $7.50 per user per month (cloud-based)
+- Pricing starts at $7.50 per user per month (cloud-based version).

 Workzone